inet-framework/inet/doc/src/developers-guide/ch-ethernet.rst

    resume immediately.

-   :ned:`EthernetCsmaMac` will properly respond to PAUSE frames it receives (:msg:`EtherPauseFrame` class), however it will never send a PAUSE frame by itself.
+   :ned:`EthernetCsmaMac` will properly respond to PAUSE frames it receives (:msg:`EtherPauseFrame` class), however, it will never send a PAUSE frame by itself.
 (For one thing, it doesn’t have an input buffer that can overflow.)